Pharokeepers/pharokeepers.github.io/_posts/2019-05-26-Smiljana-Week3-PairProg2.markdown

 ## Conclusion

-What I love about Pharo community is that it's learning oriented.
-I wrote something that wasn't true, so I got resources to learn from.
+What I love about Pharo community is that it's learning oriented and is eager to provide feedback and resources to learn from.
 I learned that pair programming doesn't actually increase the overall project cost in the long run and brings other benefits with it.
 I had great experience with pair programming the past two weeks  and find it very fun and useful.
 I'd definitely  recommend pair programming as a learning method for novices to quickly tackle new problems, it helped me a lot.